 Willingness to serve in hardship locations/rotate from one duty station to another

 With so many great roles and such an important job to do, the UNHCR can offer a career that will truly make a difference.

 Around the World in Many Ways

-Due to ongoing conflicts and new emergencies, UNHCR – The UN Regugee Agency is faced with an unprecedented number of displaced people.
-Seeking to improve the diversity of its workforce, UNHCR is reaching out to women who are seeking not only a fulfilling and rewarding career, but who really want to use their skills to help those in need.
+Due to ongoing conflicts and new emergencies, UNHCR – The UN Refugee Agency is faced with an unprecedented number of displaced people.
+Seeking to improve the diversity of its workforce, UNHCR is reaching out to women who are seeking not only a fulfilling and rewarding career but who really want to use their skills to help those in need.